 Why is Chiang Mai so popular?
 For one thing, it sits in northern Thailand’s highlands, so it’s always cooler than the rest of the country.
 For another, it is far smaller than Bangkok (about 200,000 residents, vs. 9 million).
 Hey, who doesn’t appreciate an occasional break from big city life?

-That’s not to say that this noticeably greener city is by no means boring.
+That’s not to say that this noticeably greener city is boring, by any means.
 There are so many fun things to do around Chiang Mai, you might have a hard time deciding what to see first.

 We hope this travel guide to Chiang Mai will convince you to add northern Thailand to your itinerary.
 You’ll see that Chiang Mai is nothing like Bangkok.